kisakova/documentation/completeReference/System/UserManagement/organizations.rst

     Please note that the "HAS ORGANIZATION" check-box defines if the user is assigned the organization role that you are editing/creating.

 Additional
 ^^^^^^^^^^

-In the *"Additional"* section, you can define if the organization is a :ref:`system organization <user-ee-multi-org-system>`.
+In the *"Additional"* section, you can define if the organization has global access and can manage other organization data.

 View and Manage an Organization Record